 What Is An Appraisal Waiver And How Do You Get One?

-The challenge?
-Not all lenders will let you skip the appraisal process when you’re buying a home.
+Unfortunately, not all lenders will let you skip the in-person appraisal process when you’re buying a home.
 And without an appraisal to guide you on its market value, you might overpay for that home you’re buying.

-This is when an appraiser visits the home and determines how much it is worth in today’s market.
-An appraiser will study the sales of similar homes in the neighborhood, factor in the age and upkeep of a home and calculate the size of the property, its number of rooms and amenities when determining this value.
+During the in-person appraisal, a professional appraiser will assess the home and determine how much it is worth in today’s housing market.
+They will decide the home’s value by studying similar houses in the neighborhood, factoring in the age and upkeep, measuring the size of the property and counting the number of rooms and amenities.

 Why Would A Mortgage Lender Waive An Appraisal?